MultiSafepay/docs/content/payments/methods/pay-later/betaalpermaand/user-guide/changing-orders-before-shipment.md

 5. Change the status of the initial order to **Shipped**, and then add a **Memo**.
 6. Refund the required amount fully or partially.
 See [Processing refunds](/payments/methods/billing-suite/betaalpermaand/#processing-refunds).

 You cannot increase the amount of the initial order by default.
-Email requests to your account manager at <sales@multisafepay.com>
+Email a request to <sales@multisafepay.com>